Dairy products and athletic performance - good or bad?

 Ditch the dairy and jump for joy as power and performance step up, while illness risks go down.
 Boom!

 The conclusion for us is simple: cut dairy completely wherever possible, and go certified organic with it everywhere else.
 The risks to performance today and lifelong health tomorrow with dairy consumption just aren’t worth it.
-It’s also really easy to avoid - check out our tips below to make some simple shifts for your own health and performance now.
+It’s also really easy to avoid - check out our tips below to make simple shifts for your own health and performance.

-How to reduce or cut dairy consumption in five easy steps:
+Reduce or cut dairy consumption in four easy steps:

 1 Swap all milk for milk substitutes: this covers the biggest hurdle most folks have to dropping milk in one swoop and means breakfast cereal, porridge, tea and coffee can all be sorted in seconds.
 Better news, all milk substitutes work brilliantly in our Pre and Post Workout Shakes.